 Using Leftover Ham

 Got some leftover ham from Christmas or another big family gathering?
-Well, this soup is perfect for utilizing leftover holiday ham!
+Well, this bean soup is perfect for utilizing leftover holiday ham!
 If going with the leftover ham route you will obviously not need the ham hock called for in the recipe ingredients.

 Add all the ingredients to a slow cooker, but cook the soup on LOW for 4 hours or until the beans are soft and cooked through.
-Because the ham is already cooker you can lower the cook time of both the slow cooker and stove top methods.
+Because the ham is already cooked you can lower the cook time of both the slow cooker and stove top methods.

-Saute the Veggies: I knowwww this is an extra step and some people want to skip it but the veggies are so much better is they are cooked first.
+Saute the Veggies: I know this is an extra step and some people want to skip it but the veggies are so much better is they are cooked first.
 I love when the veggies are super soft in the soup and the get more flavor with cooked in a pan with the bacon first.
 This step is not required and they will cook through if you just plop the end the slow cooker, but they will be more firm.

 Bacon is King: Double pork, I think yes!
 This recipe the pork is the star and I wanted to use two types.
 You do not have to add in the bacon and can just use the ham, but the salty bites of bacon are sort of everything.
 Alternatively, you can sprinkle some cooked bacon over the top of the finished soup if you do not want to add it into the entire soup.
 For my favorite bacon on the planet check out my Ninja Foodi bacon recipe.
-Super fast and way less mess than the stove-top!

 Yes, the cooked ham soup can be frozen for up to 3 months.
 Place the soup in an freezer container or zip-lock bag and store flat.
 When ready to eat, let thaw in the fridge overnight and heat in the crockpot, microwave or stove top until warm.